DakshalP/portfolio/_data/project/2021-05-24-portfolio.md

 date: 2021-05-24T15:01:06.207Z
 title: Portfolio
 tags: "featured, javascript, react, gatsby, scss, graphql"
 description: "Where my work lives on the web.
-Creating my portfolio site was a great opportunity to learn a new framework, Gatsby.
-I had been interested in learning to use a React-based framework for a while, and an introduction to GraphQL was a nice bonus."
+Creating my portfolio site was a great opportunity to learn a new <strong>React framework</strong>, Gatsby.
+I had been interested in learning to use a React-based framework for a while, and an introduction to <strong>GraphQL</strong> was a nice bonus."
 metaDescription: A portfolio site for Dakshal P
 thumbnail: /assets/portfolio.PNG
 ---